 - Recurring revenue strength: Subscription and managed services contracts create predictable cash flow that buyers prize over one-time project revenue

-- Market positioning: Companies with clear differentiation in a specific niche attract more buyer interest than generalists
+- Market positioning: Companies with clear service differentiation in a specific niche attract more buyer interest than generalists

 - Growth trajectory: Consistent historical growth paired with credible forward projections signals market demand